-The outsourcing policy describes the rules applicable to outsourcing activities conducted under the responsibility of the Outsourcing Director who reports to the Group Chief Administrative Officer The policy's operational roll-out and implementation are the responsibility, in their respective areas, of the heads of the business units and Group functions.
+The outsourcing policy describes the rules applicable to outsourcing activities conducted under the responsibility of the Outsourcing Director who reports to the Group Administrative Officer.
+The policy's operational roll-out and implementation are the responsibility, in their respective areas, of the heads of the business units and Group functions.

-The policy is submitted to the CNP Assurances Board of Directors for approval.
+CNP Assurances' outsourcing policy is approved by the Board of Directors.

-The Group outsourcing policy has been drawn up in application of the Solvency II directive.
+The outsourcing policy has been drawn up in application of the Solvency II directive.
 It complies with the measures approved by the European Parliament, which underscore the requirements for outsourced activities:

-- Article 38: the insurer guarantees access by the supervisor to data on the outsourced activities so that the activities can be supervised. - Article 41: the insurer has a formal outsourcing policy. - Article 49: the insurer retains responsibility for compliance with the directive's requirements of any outsourced activities
+- Article 38: the insurer guarantees access by the supervisor to data on the outsourced activities so that the activities can be supervised. - Article 41: the insurer has a formal outsourcing policy. - Article 49: the insurer retains responsibility for compliance with the directive's requirements of any outsourced activities.